BDC Hamburger Icon

 Many online brands and businesses also choose to employ PPC marketing.
 With this option, site owners pay a fee based on the keywords they want to rank for and how many clicks they receive to their site.

-Your ads will appear on potential customers’ screens — for example, as a link at the top of the search results page or a small ad in the corner of their Facebook account — and if they click it, you pay a fee.
-This is a great way to get customers, and it’s not too pricey — expect to pay around $100 a month for PPC marketing.
+Your ads will appear on potential customers’ screens — for example, as a link at the top of the search results page or a small ad in the corner of their Facebook account.
+If they click it then you pay a fee.
+This is a great way to get customers, but the price will vary depending on the needs of your business.
+You could spend as little as $100 per month or as much as $10,000 per month.

 Web content creation